owldance/hootNAS/documentation/getstarted.md

-# hootNAS - Getting started
+# hootNAS - Getting started with development

+Before starting development it is recommended to read about the hootOS architecture and boot process [here](/hoot-os/architecture-and-boot-process.md).

 ## Prepare your development environment